1SLiquidity/core/documentation/notes/smart-contracts/StreamDaemon.sol.md

 **Notes**

 - DEXs and tokens must be listed in the `StreamDaemon` contract // **DEPRACATED** no longer needs to be 'listed' rather is populated on any bot maintenance call
 - there should exist a function to add a new DEX to the daemon, as well as populate it with pair routes.
-Use a mapping like `mapping(address => mapping(bytes32[] => address[])) public dexTokenInTokenOutSweetSpot` to store the routes, and relevant parameters passed to the fucntion call in listing a new DEX // [tick]
+Use a mapping like `mapping(address => mapping(bytes32[] => address[])) public dexTokenInTokenOutSweetSpot` to store the routes, and relevant parameters passed to the fucntion call in listing a new DEX **DEPRACATED**
 - The `dexTokenInTokenOutSweetSpot` mapping should obey a schema for sweet spots, moving in 10% shifts when iterating // **DEPRACATED** this is needless now since we have our sweet spot equation
 - `pairIdUpdateTime` should be cached and called in checks when referencing the DEXs // [tick]
-- DEXs should be able to be updated [tick]
+- pairId routes should be able to be updated [tick]
 - ...as well as removed // **DEPRACATED**
 - N.B.
-We can use ERC167 _supports interface_ to check that newly populate routes satisfy the interface required to interact wiyh a DEX's basic function calls (e.g. `getReserves`)
+We can use ERC165 _supports interface_ to check that newly populate routes satisfy the interface required to interact with a DEX's basic function calls (e.g. `getReserves`)
-- DEX token routes should similarly be able to be updated and removed // [tick]
 - Whilst this may initially be set by the owner, eventually it may be offloaded to a DAO [tick]
 - Tokens would require whitelisting and votes cast on them // **DEPRACATED** sers are at their own volition to utilise the off-chain store of token/pairIds.
 They may choose to pass a new token pair, which has no endpoint, directly into the contract. [tick]